 For the last decade, A-P has also been a Runstad Fellow and faculty member in the Runstad Real Estate Department at the University of Washington, where she teaches a course on urban economics. in 2012, she published The Carbon Efficient City with the University of Washington Press.

 Prior to Touchstone, A-P’s career was focused in operations and software development.
 She worked for an enterprise resource planning (ERP) software provider, and her work there (as well as much of her graduate research) concentrated on complex systems architecture.
 For a few years she also traded interest rate derivatives for Royal Bank of Canada, the largest Canadian bank.
 In that role, she worked closely with corporate treasuries and developed her risk management skills.

-In 2017, A-P joined the board of CityBldr, a technology company focused on unlocking value though assemblages of land in transitioning neighborhoods.
+A-P is on the boards of CityBldr, a technology company focused on unlocking value though assemblages of land in transitioning neighborhoods and Blueline Group, an engineering design firm.
 From 2013-2016, A-P served on the board of OneBuild-- a privately-held modular construction and development company.
-In 2016-17 she was selected for and completed a 9-month corporate board governance program sponsored by Deloitte and Perkins Coie.

-She is currently a board member at the Metro Seattle Chamber where she also sits on the Executive Committee, the Finance Committee, and co-chairs the Policy Leadership Group.
-She is a member of the Community Development Roundtable (CDRT).
+She is also currently a board member at the Metro Seattle Chamber where she also sits on the Executive Committee, and is a former chair of the Policy Leadership Group.
+She serves on the board of the Pacific Real Estate Institute (PREI) and is a member of the Community Development Roundtable (CDRT).
 A-P has served on many other non-profit and industry boards including as the board chair and Chapter President for NAIOP Washington—the industry association for the commercial real estate industry, and the board treasurer at Forterra.